Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Where the tenant (or someone living with them) has caused the condition of the property or common parts to deteriorate by act or neglect.
 This is not 'they did not deep-clean the oven' — it is structural damage, persistent neglect that the inventory and check-out reports document.
 Photo evidence, dated inspection reports and any correspondence putting the tenant on notice are essential.

-Ground 14 — antisocial behaviour
+Ground 14 — Can I evict for antisocial behaviour?

 Discretionary.
 No notice period; the court cannot grant possession for 14 days from when notice is served.